Heinkel He 219 Uhu: Further developments

-The follow-on series to the He 219As in service was to be the He 219B fitted with the new, but troublesome 1,864 kW (2,500 hp) Junkers Jumo 222A/B 24-cylinder engines – a multibank, liquid-cooled inline engine, with six rows of cylinder blocks having four cylinders each—which would have allowed the He 219 to reach 700 km/h (440 mph), each of which were almost the same displacement in their A/B (supercharged) and E/F (supercharged with intercoolers) versions and each only very slightly heavier, compared to the Double Wasp radial engines in the American P-61 night fighter.
-The He 219B wing was also to have had an increased span of 22.06 m (72.38 ft), for better high altitude performance.
+The follow-on series to the He 219As in service was to be the He 219B fitted with the new 1,864 kW (2,500 hp) Junkers Jumo 222A/B 24-cylinder engines which would have allowed the He 219 to reach 700 km/h (440 mph).
+The He 219B was also to have had an increased span of 22.06 m (72.38 ft), for better high altitude performance.
 The Jumo 222 did not reach production status, with just under 300 examples built in at least three differing displacement sizes.
-Only a few test machines were ever fitted for the engines; some additional airframes were built with the enlarged wing.
-These examples were slated to fly with high-altitude versions of the standard DB 603 powerplants in place of the troubled Jumo 222 multibank powerplants, but only one or two test machines ever flew with them.
+Only a few test machines were ever fitted with the engines; some additional airframes were built with the enlarged wing.
+These examples were intended to fly with high-altitude versions of the standard DB 603 powerplants in place of the Jumo 222 multibank powerplants, but only one or two test machines ever flew with them.